CHE Undergraduate Researcher Program

 - Rising sophomores, juniors, and seniors of any major are welcome.
 However, current seniors who will graduate before summer quarter cannot apply.

-- You may not accept any other full-time summer research or internship funding.
-(You may be allowed to accept another part-time fellowship, but you must clear this in advance with the Program Coordinator).
+- You may not accept funding from any other campus program for a second full-time Experiential Learning Opportunity (e.g. research, service, or internships).
+You may be allowed to accept another part-time fellowship, but you must clear this in advance with the Program Coordinator.

 - You must dedicate yourself full time (roughly 40 hours per week) to this project for a period of 10 weeks.
 Consequently, you may not work more than 10 hours per week in another job or register for more than 5 units of coursework.
 You may not attend September Studies, Bing Overseas Seminars, or any other full-time academic summer program unless you and your faculty mentor agree on a schedule that allows you to work for 10 full weeks around this experience.